shvnks/shvnks/README.md

 # whoami :yin_yang:

-Everyone calls me Shanks, I'm currently completing my Bachelor's Degree in Computer Science.
+Everyone calls me Shanks, I hold a Bachelor's Degree in Computer Science.
 I have a strong passion for cybersecurity.
 I'm enthusiastic and always excited to learn something new.

 ## Currently Learning
 - Reverse Engineering